Tarrant District Court Plan

 “Liquid assets”: Liquid assets shall include, but are not limited to, cash, savings and checking accounts, stocks, bonds, certificates of deposit, and equity in real and personal property, as well as any interest in retirement accounts.

-A defendant is indigent if his or her household income is at or below the Living Wage Calculator guidelines as established and revised periodically by the Massachusetts Institute of Technology, and whose liquid assets do not exceed $15,000.
+A defendant is indigent if his or her household income is at or below 150% of the latest poverty guidelines as established and revised annually by the United States Department of Health and Human Services, and whose liquid assets do not exceed $15,000.

-A defendant whose household income is at or below the latest Living Wage Calculator guideline shall receive a court-appointed attorney, authorized by the OAA and made pursuant to the felony appointment wheel.
+A defendant whose household income is at or below 150% of the latest poverty guidelines shall receive a court-appointed attorney, authorized by the OAA and made pursuant to the felony apppointment wheel.

 As set forth in Article 26.04(p), Texas Code of Criminal Procedure, a defendant who is determined to be indigent is presumed to remain indigent for the remainder of the proceedings in the case unless a material change in the defendant's financial circumstances occurs.
 If there is a material change in financial circumstances after an indigency determination, the defendant, the defendant’s counsel, or the attorney representing the state may move for reconsideration of the determination.